kepano/obsidian-minimal/README.md

 If you would like to distribute a fork of Minimal please keep my [Buy me a coffee](https://www.buymeacoffee.com/kepano) link present in your Readme.

 Minimal is frequently updated to stay current with the latest version of Obsidian.
 To make it easy to stay current with the latest improvements, I recommend using [Github's fork feature](https://docs.github.com/en/get-started/quickstart/fork-a-repo) so that you can merge the latest changes into your fork.
+If you have any questions don't hesitate to reach me in the Obsidian Discord group.

 ### Disclaimer